hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 def my_cuda_kernel():
     ...
 ```

+DESCRIBE_JIT_COMPILATION

 Inside a running kernel, `cuda.blockDim` contains the shape of the blocks, `cuda.blockIdx` contains the position of the block
 with the running thread, and `cuda.threadIdx` contains the position of the running thread relative to its block.

-Therefore, the global index in `numba.cuda` can be written as
+The global index in `numba.cuda` accordingly is written as

 ```python
 index = cuda.blockIdx.x * cuda.blockDim.x + cuda.threadIdx.x;
 ```

+The `.x` means the x-dimension.
 CUDA supports 1D, 2D, and 3D grids and blocks.
-The `.x` means the x-dimension.

-Or, simply
+Or, we can use `numba-CUDA` utility function

 ```python
 index = cuda.grid(1)
 ```

 Where, `1` is for 1D grid.
-Similarly, '2' and '3' for 2D and 3D grids.
+Respectively, '2' and '3' for 2D and 3D grids.

-Let's write a simple kernel that calculate a dot product between two arrays.
+Let's write a simple kernel that calculate an element-wise multiplication of two arrays (`x` and `y`):

 ```python
 from numba import cuda